 Parents are encouraged to ring the school in the morning of an absence using the Student Absence Hotline or to utilise QParents.

 Absence is recorded on student's reports at the end of each semester.

 NAPLAN

-Our reading, writing, spelling, grammar and punctuation, and numeracy results for the Years 3, 5, 7 and 9 are available via the My School website at http://www.myschool.edu.au/.
+Our reading, writing, spelling, grammar and punctuation, and numeracy results for the Years 3, and 5 NAPLAN tests are available via the My School website.